kevywevyy/Nine-Technical-Test/README.md

 #### npm
 Project is created using Node.js and npm to run the project and install the dependencies Installation guide: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-### Running the Project
-The version of nodejs is v16.14.0.
-The version of npm is 8.3.1.
-1. Once the node version is installed, run `npm install` to install the packages necessary to run the project
-2. After the packages are installed, run `npm start` to start the server on localhost port 8888 which you can access at `localhost:8888`

-### Dependencies
 #### Express
 The primary use of Express is to provide server-side logic for web and mobile applications.
 Express is a web application framework for Node. js that allows you to spin up robust APIs and web servers in a much easier and cleaner way.
 It is a lightweight package that does not obscure the core Node.